Overview

 • National Specialty Society Databases and Registries.

-These reporting initiatives enable stakeholders to benchmark our progress alongside industry peers, and also drive improvement and best practice sharing across the industry.
+These reporting initiatives enable stakeholders to benchmark our progress alongside industry peers, as well as drive improvement and best practice sharing across the industry.

 Data privacy and security

-Protecting information is an important part of Cleveland Clinic’s commitment to providing the highest level care.
+Protecting information is an important part of Cleveland Clinic’s commitment to providing the highest-level care.
 In the digital age, a patient’s information is an extension of themselves, and we view it as our responsibility to treat that information with the same respect we give every patient.
-In 2020 and 2021, a number of U.S. hospitals had their operations shut down in ransomware attacks.
+In 2022, a number of U.S. hospitals had their operations shut down in ransomware attacks.
 The heightened threat prompted the federal government to issue an unprecedented cyberattack warning to healthcare organizations.

 At Cleveland Clinic, we have a comprehensive Cybersecurity program designed to ensure a safe and trusted environment for the care we provide and the business we conduct.
 For years, Cleveland Clinic has invested in cybersecurity tools to secure information, keep our systems resilient and withstand evolving cyberattacks.
 Cleveland Clinic’s Cybersecurity team is continuously improving the security of our systems, especially during times of global crisis, such as the COVID-19 pandemic.
 The team also actively engages caregivers by providing ongoing updates and training, including an intranet site with resources and alerts, annual compliance training and an ongoing phishing email campaign to train our caregivers to identify and report suspicious emails.
 In response to increased numbers of caregivers working remotely, our Cybersecurity team enhanced policies and standard operating procedures to address the evolving threats, empowering caregivers to protect our digital assets when working remotely.